BrightChanges/Unit-1/Unit1.md

 ![Diagram of the encryption->decryption->update->encryption process of this program (all 3 steps)](IMG_3566.JPG)

-![Continuation of the diagram above](IMG_3567.JPG)
+![Continuation of the diagram above](IMG_3567.JPG) Fig.7.
+Flow diagram of this advanced encrypt-decrypt-update-encrypt program

 Steps and codes of to run the program: